omajid/omajid.github.io/content/posts/2020-06-10-magic-of-file.md

 We know what algorithm `file` uses.
 So we will walk through it.

 First, `file` will check if it's a special file.
+We can use `stat` to find out what if that's true.

 ```shell
 $ stat -c '%F' Microsoft.NETCore.App.Ref/3.1.0/data/PlatformManifest.txt
 regular file
 ```

-That confirms that this is a normal file.
+Here, `stat` confirms that this is regular file.

 Next, `file` will use `magic` to guess the file type.

-Does the `magic` database include this file type?
+Does the `magic` database know about this file type at all?

 ```shell
 $ grep 'Message Sequence Chart' /usr/share/magic